wkranti/KraGstrob/_posts/2018-6-9-Generating JSON from alignment.md

             cd /path/to/Montreal-Forced-Aligner/thirdparty.
        {% endhighlight %}

+    b) Run the
+       {% highlight shell %}
-    b) Run the  thirdparty/kaldibinaries.py script, pointing it to where Kaldi was built (python thirdparty/kaldibinaries.py /path/to/kaldi/root).
+       thirdparty/kaldibinaries.py script, pointing it to where Kaldi was built (python thirdparty/kaldibinaries.py /path/to/kaldi/root).
+      {% endhighlight %}

     c) Run

          {% highlight shell %}